Article Translations: (Spanish)

 About Breath-Holding Spells

 But these spells aren't intentional — they're an involuntary reflex, which means kids have no control over them.
-Although very disturbing to those who witness them, breath-holding spells aren't harmful and pose no serious health risks.
-A spell typically lasts less than a minute before a child regains consciousness and resumes breathing normally.
+Although they're upsetting to watch, breath-holding spells aren't harmful and pose no serious health risks.
+A spell typically lasts less than a minute before a child starts breathing normally again.

 Breath-holding spells can happen in healthy children between 6 months and 6 years old, but are most common during the second year of life.
 They can be more common in kids with a family history of them.